coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/new-package.md

 ---
-name: Requesting New Package
+name: Request a new package
-about: Request a new package be added to Fedora CoreOS
+about: Ask for a new package to be added to Fedora CoreOS
 title: 'New Package Request: <package name>'
 labels: ''
 assignees: ''